oz123/awesome-c/README.md

 * [GLFW][98] - A multi-platform library for creating windows with OpenGL contexts. [zlib][49].
 * [libao][376] - A cross-platform audio library with a wide variety of outputs.
 [GNU GPLv2.1][8] or later.
 * [RetroArch][231] - The reference frontend for [libretro][232].
 [GNU GPLv3][41] only.
-* [SDL][50] - A cross-platform library designed to provide low-level access to audio, keyboard, mouse, joystick and graphics hardware via OpenGL. [zlib][49].
+* [SDL2][50] - A cross-platform library designed to provide low-level access to audio, keyboard, mouse, joystick and graphics hardware via OpenGL. [zlib][49].
-* [SDL2][301]- A a cross-platform development library designed to provide low level access to audio, keyboard, mouse, joystick, and graphics hardware via OpenGL.
-This is the most current version. [zlib][49]

 ## Generic Programming ##